 - If you exercise 30 min daily for 5 days a week, it drops by 7 cases down to 16/1000.

-It is recommended that women who have had a hormone receptive breast cancer do not take systemic HRT and choose non-hormonal options, but vaginal oestrogen is increasingly being considered safe as there is little to no systemic absorption after
+It is recommended that women who have had a hormone receptive breast cancer do not take systemic HRT and choose non-hormonal options.
+Vaginal oestrogen is increasingly being considered safe as there is little to no systemic absorption after

 Tips for remembering your HRT